-Networks of structuring institutions have been established with their secretariats located at FIOCRUZ: Network of National Health Institutes (Rins), Network of National Schools of Public Health (Resp), Network of Technical Schools in Health (Rets), and the Pan-Amazonian Network for Science and Technology.
+Networks of structuring institutions have been established with their secretariats located at Fiocruz: Network of National Health Institutes (Rins), Network of National Schools of Public Health (Resp), International Network for Health Technicians Education (Rets), and the Pan-Amazonian Network for Science and Technology.
 In addition to the above, the Brazilian Network of Human Milk Banks (rBLH) has been replicated in other South American countries.

 United Nations Children’s Fund (UNICEF)

 Joint United Nations Program on HIV/AIDS (UNAIDS)

 Regional and sub-regional organizations